AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 Adds a person to the JCRoster+.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS g/SUBJECT1:GRADE, ...SUBJECT6:GRADE [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS g/SUBJECT1:GRADE, SUBJECT2:GRADE, SUBJECT3:GRADE, SUBJECT4:GRADE SUBJECT5:GRADE, SUBJECT6:GRADE [t/TAG]…​`

 <box type="tip" seamless>

 **Tip:** A student can have any number of tags (including 0)

 **Note:** Use single-word tags only.
+**Note:** Names are case-insensitive and are formatted to capitalise the first letter of the name

 </box>